NPlmp/MaldiGut/README.md

 ## Citation
 Please use the following citation if you use this database:

-Plomp N _et al._ A convenient and versatile culturomics platform to expand the human gut culturome of _Lachnospiraceae_ and _Oscillospiraceae_.
+Plomp N, Liu L _et al._ A convenient and versatile culturomics platform to expand the human gut culturome of _Lachnospiraceae_ and _Oscillospiraceae_.
 2023